fppuma/go-raccoon/README.md

 ## Goroutine
 Goroutines are an essential part of **Go's concurrency model**, which is designed to make it easy to write programs that can perform many tasks at once.

+ A goroutine is **a lightweight thread of execution** that allows you to perform concurrent operations.